adsanz/tracer/README.md

 -   `socket2` for enhanced socket control (raw sockets, TTL setting).
 -   `anyhow` for error handling.
 -   `dns-lookup` for reverse DNS lookups.
+-   `comfy-table` for displaying statistics in a formatted table (in stats mode).
+-   `ctrlc` for handling Ctrl+C interruption gracefully (in stats mode).